kgryte/connect-middleware-monitor/README.md

 Note: plugins are executed in the same order as they are provided to the middleware generator.

 Each plugin should be a single method which accepts two input arguments: [`object`, `clbk`].
-The `object` is a shared `object` among all plugins; hence, when choosing plugins, ensure that they are property namespaced when appending to the `object`.
+The `object` is a shared `object` among all plugins; hence, when choosing plugins, ensure that they are properly namespaced when appending to the `object`.

 The callback should be invoked once the plugin finishes appending metrics.
-The callback takes an optional `error` argument, which will be bubbled up through the middleware.
+The callback takes an optional `error` argument.
+Any errors are bubbled up through the middleware.

 See [monitor-plugin-os](https://github.com/kgryte/monitor-plugin-os) and [monitor-plugin-process](https://github.com/kgryte/monitor-plugin-process) for plugin examples.

 #### monitor( request, response, next )

 The generated middleware follows the [connect](https://github.com/senchalabs/connect) middleware pattern.
-Monitor metrics are appended to the `request` object via a `locals` object.
+Monitor metrics are appended to the `request` object via a `locals` property.
 Hence, downstream middleware consumers may access the metrics via

 ``` javascript
 var metrics = request.locals.monitor;